tmhglnd/total-serialism/docs/utility-methods.md

 ## toArray

-check if the value is an array or not if not transform into an array and output
+Check if the value is an array or not and if not transform into an array.

 **arguments**
 - {Value} -> input to be checked